jkuri/d3-car-dashboard/README.md

 # install dependencies
 npm install

-# serve with save reload at localhost:8080
+# serve with live reload
 npm start

 # build for production with minification